JonLiu024/Conservatory-Donation-Management-App/README.md

 - A wildlife (EN0642) is added to the list of fully funded wildlife

 ## Phase 4: Task 3
-- There are several refactoring I can perform to improve the cohesion and reduce the coupling of my program:

-- Refactoring 1:
-- Application of singleton design:
+    Refactoring 1: Application of singleton design
-- In this design, there exists only a single instance of Conservatory,0 to multiple instances of Wildlife, Donor, and Donation.
+- In my project, there exists only a single instance of Conservatory, and 0...* instances of Wildlife, Donor, and Donation.
-- Therefore, to reduce the code duplication, the expense of instantiating conservatory class and
+- Therefore, to reduce the expense of instantiating conservatory class and
-- to have an easier and more direct access to the Conservatory's methods and field, we can apply singleton design into the program
+- to have an easier and more direct access to the Conservatory's methods and fields, we can apply singleton design pattern
-- to make the constructor of Conservatory class private and implement a getInstance method
+- We can achieve this by simply making the constructor of Conservatory class private and implement a static getInstance method

-- Refactoring 2:
-- To avoid tight coupling between model classes:
+    Refactoring 2: To avoid tight coupling between model classes
 - The UML diagram reveals that Conservatory has association relationships with both Wildlife and Donor classes, while Wildlife has already been associated
 - with Donor (Wildlife has a field List<Donor>).
 To reduce the coupling among the model classes, we can remove the association relationship between Donor and Conservatory (ie. remove the field List<Donor> in Conservatory)
 - Instead, the conservatory can reference its donor objects by referencing Wildlife's List<Donor>;
-- The similar situations happen among Donation, Wildlife and Donor classes.
-Wildlife has associated relationships with both Donor and Donation, while Donor has already had an associated relationship with Donation.
+- Similarly, the relationship among Donation, Wildlife and Donor classes can be improved.
+Wildlife has associated relationships with both Donor and Donation, while Donor has already been associated with Donation.
 - We can remove the relationship between Wildlife and Donation class (remove the field List<Donation> in Wildlife class).
-- We can then reference an wildlife's objects by referencing its's donor's collection of donations (List<Donation>)
+- We can then reference the wildlife's donations by referencing its donor's collection of donations (List<Donation>)

--Refactoring 3:
--To reduce semantic coupling:
+    Refactoring 3: Application of Observer Patterns
+- In my project, the GUI was designed using Java Swing library.
+The main JFrame (FundTrackerAppGUI) was created to subtype JFrame and multiple JComponents (JLabel, JButton, JComboBox) were created to display the visual components related to a specific function
+- In the original design, I created several classes subtyping JPanel, each represents a page of the app to complete one action (i.e. adding a wildlife to the conservatory, Making a donation to a wildlife, etc.).
+- When the status of the conservatory (newly added wildlife, donation making, wildlife becomes fully funded, etc.) changes, the relevant JComponents was not immediately updated with the new contents.
+These components are updated with new contents when their page was
+- displayed
+- To improve the efficiency of GUI updating, we can apply the Observer pattern design;
+- To achieve this, we can create a subject class and have Conservatory extending it, and create an Observer interface and have all the ui classes implementing it
+- We can add the ui class into Conservatory's list of observers and use notifyObserver to update each GUI class.
+Each GUI component class will have its own implemented update method
+- For example, the update() of TrackDonorInfo class will set the displaying message based on the current status of each donor in the conservatory.

 ## Main source of reference